reenuchahal/p4.buildweb-id.com/README.md

 3) Upload a profile photo.<br/>
 4) Edit and display basic profile info.<br/>
 5) follow and unfollow a user.<br/>
-6) See the links of all followed users<br/>
-7) Check all users profile and links.<br/>
+6) Every user is connected to their Detailed Info page on 'Find Friend page' or '@connection page'.<br/>
+7) Logged In User can see all the links of the users whom they are following on separate 'My network page'.<br/>
 8) Logged in user can see his links separately.<br/>
 9) Keyword Search for connections, links (use of explode and implode of word to create a keyword search for connection, my Network links, my links and other user's links).<br/>
 10) Add, Edit and delete links.<br/>
 11) Like links option on my network page.<br/>
 12) Add other's link to my account option.<br/>
-13) Count of number of links, number of followers and number of following.<br/>
+13) Count of the links, count of the followers and count of the following.<br/>

 Aspect managed by Javascript:<br/>
 1) All forms are validated using jquery.<br/>
 2) Email validation, url validation, blank space control, minimum and maximum number of charachters control.<br/>
-3) Use of modal to add or edit links.<br/>
+3) Use of Modal to add a Link.<br/>
 4) Hide and Display form to edit the users info on edit profile page.<br/>

 Other Features:<br/>
  1) Use of Bootstrap, Responsive Design.<br/>
  2) Use of active class to show which page the user is currently on.<br/>
+ 3) W3 validation Passed

  Account for Instructor:<br/>
- When you register for website and don't receive email in 10 minutes, please check your spam or junk for verification email.
+ After registration, if you don't receive email in 10 minutes, please check your spam or junk for verification email.
  I have created a blank account for instructor to check website features, in case registration fails (Although it should not [cross fingers]).<br/>

  email: user@test.com<br/>